-Did you know that today is World Photography Day?
-It totally slipped my mind until I was sipping my tea and scrolling through social media this morning.
-In honor of today, I decided to share five things you may not know about me as a photographer as well as these delicious Raspberry and Pear Tarts recipe that even has the award-winning blog, EyeSwoon swooning!
+Today is World Photography Day!
+In honor of this day, I decided to share five things you may not know about me as a photographer along with this delicious recipe for Raspberry and Pear Mini Tarts that has been FEATURED ON EYESWOON.

 1) I didn’t learn to cook until I met my husband, Mike.